 So, I got better and then I went back to work.
 There was no full-time work available at the time in the field of telemental health and it was back to the front lines again.
 From 2001-2008 I worked as an independent forensic evaluator, consultant and clinical supervisor.
 I worked within the field of child protective services, conducting all manner of forsenic evaluations including family and child custody and substance abuse and domestic violence.
 My intuition was what guided me always.
 I led with my intuition first.
 I realized I often had a “knowing” I now know this is claircognizance.
 Many times I would know a person’s mental health diagnosis before reading a chart or interviewing the client.
 I now understand this is a form of medical intuition.
 I would combine my knowing with appropriate valid and reliable assessment measures and most of the time my intuitive hunches were confirmed.
 The work was intense.
 And then life’s twists and turns had me circling back to telemental health.

-I had a small private practice seeing clients face-to-face and I also began working with an EAP company (employee assistance) conducting online therapy via email.
+I shifted my work to a small private practice seeing clients face-to-face and I also began working with an EAP company (employee assistance) conducting online therapy via email.
 For the next few years as I grew Online Therapy Institute, continued my teachings and writing, I would respond to people via email about personal and work issues.
 My “inbox” was my work station.
 I discovered that my intuition was at work even over the interwebs.
 Often before I would open a client email I would know if the words would be positive or negative and most of the time I intuitively knew if my client was in crisis before reading their words.
 My written responses would sometimes flow out of me faster than I could type and upon re-reading my replies, I would not recognize the quality of the writing as necessarily mine.
 I now know this as a form of automatic writing or channeling.
-When I finally left my position as an e-counselor, I had closed over 1000 cases and written over 6000 therapeutic letters to my clients via email.
+When I finally left my position as an e-counselor, I had closed over 1000 cases and written over 5000 therapeutic letters to my clients via email.

 Discovering Distance Healing